waste-of-kindergarten/xpython37-v0.1/python/Doc/library/turtle.rst

       derived from the Turtle method ``clear``.

-.. function:: clearscreen()

-   Delete all drawings and all turtles from the TurtleScreen.
-Reset the now empty TurtleScreen to its initial state: white background, no background image, no event bindings and tracing on.

 .. function:: reset()
-   :noindex:
+              resetscreen()

+   Reset all Turtles on the Screen to their initial state.

    .. note::
       This TurtleScreen method is available as a global function only under the name ``resetscreen``.
 The global function ``reset`` is another one derived from the Turtle method ``reset``.

-.. function:: resetscreen()

-   Reset all Turtles on the Screen to their initial state.

 .. function:: screensize(canvwidth=None, canvheight=None, bg=None)